fsmosca/musketeer-chess/README.md

 * [K. References](#k-references)

 ## A. Introduction
 Musketeer chess is a chess variant invented by Zied Haddad.
-It is basically a chess game but with new selectable piece types such as Leopard, Cannon and others, [see section B](#b-musketeer-pieces), that will be added to the game.
+It is basically a chess game but with 10 new selectable piece types such as Leopard, Cannon and [others](#b-musketeer-pieces), that will be added to the game.

 It is played on 10x8 board or 10 rows by 8 columns.
-But most of the game happens on 8x8 board as in chess.
+But most of the actions happen on 8x8 board as in chess.

 ##### Image 1: Initial board layout